-Mr. Fulvio, a Certified Public Accountant, has been a member of Fulvio & Associates, LLP, a CPA firm, since 1987.
+Mr. Drummond, a Certified Public Accountant, has served as a Principal of The Marston Group, PLC, a CPA and advisory firm, since 2013.
+Prior to that, he was a Partner at Ernst & Young LLP.

-Mr. Fulvio was nominated to serve as a director of the Company because of his strength in the area of accounting, combined with his financial acumen, and his knowledge of and experience with tax and audit matters.
-He currently serves as Chairman of the Audit Committee.
+Mr. Drummond was nominated to serve as a director of the Company because of his strength in the area of accounting, combined with his financial acumen, and his knowledge of and experience with tax and audit matters.
+He currently serves on the Audit Committee.